 1. Sri Dalada Maligawa

-The Sri Dalada Maligawa Temple in Kandy is one of the most important Buddhist temple of the country since it is home to the feline tooth of Buddha.
-The big area is home to the temple as well as to museums and a palace which are also worth visiting.
+The Sri Dalada Maligawa Temple in Kandy is one of the most important Buddhist temples of the country since it is home to the feline tooth of Buddha.
+The big area is home to the temple as well as to museums and a palace, which are also worth visiting.

-TIP: Make sure to visit the temple while the ceremony takes place since you can have a look at the casket in which the tooth is stored.
-Be aware that many people are visiting the temple and therefore, it might get a little full in the inside.
+TIP: Make sure to visit the temple while the ceremony takes place, since you can have a look at the casket in which the tooth is stored.
+Be aware that many people are visiting the temple and, therefore, it might get a little full inside.

 2. Sri Maha Bodhi Viharaya

-The Sri Maha Bodhi Viharaya Temple in Kandy is sitting on a top of a hill and easily accessible with a Tuktuk.
+The Sri Maha Bodhi Viharaya Temple in Kandy is sitting on top of a hill and is easily accessible by Tuk-Tuk.
 The temple is home to a big Buddha statue and offers a great view of the city, especially after climbing the staircase right behind the statue.

 3. Royal Garden near Kandy

-With a 20-min Tuk-Tuk ride from city centre, one can reach the royal garden of Kandy which is totally worth the visit since its home to many different plants and extremely well taken care of.
+With a 20-min Tuk-Tuk ride from the city center, one can reach the royal garden of Kandy, which is totally worth the visit since it’s home to many different plants and extremely well taken care of.
 The garden is also home to different animals such as squirrels, monkeys, bats and cows.

 4. Train ride between Kandy and Ella

-The train ride between Kandy and Ella is quite outstanding due to beautiful views.
-I would totally recommend to make this a part of your journey, even if it is not the whole way but only a part of it.
+The train ride between Kandy and Ella is quite outstanding due to the beautiful views.
+I would totally recommend making this a part of your journey, even if it is not the whole way, but only a part of it.

 5. Pedro Tea Estate in Nuwara Eliya